gomorpheus/morpheus-docs/installation/database/percona/rhel/percona-requirements-rhel8.rst

-The mySQL module, which is enabled by default in RHEL 8, must be disabled:
+The MySQL module, which is enabled by default in RHEL 8, must be disabled:

    .. code-block:: bash